 Construction activities will be required to comply with codified sound limits.
 Nighttime construction would require a noise variance from the City of Seattle.
 Noise mitigation would likely be required for construction activities to comply with Seattle Municipal Code or variance sound level limits.
+The contractor will develop a Noise Control Plan prior to construction.
+The Noise Control Plan will detail the construction equipment and methods that will be used throughout the project, predicted sound levels from various construction phases, noise monitoring and reporting requirements, and the types of noise mitigation that will be used to satisfy project sound level limits.
 These noise mitigation measures may include the following, as appropriate:

-- Schedule construction activities to occur during daytime hours, or if nighttime construction is unavoidable, schedule the loudest construction activities for daytime hours. - Install construction noise barriers between the construction site and noise-sensitive properties at tunnel portals, or other construction areas where nighttime construction or long periods of construction are anticipated. - Use backup warning devices that are the least intrusive broadband type on all equipment or use backup observers as permitted by law. - Use low-noise emission equipment. - Use bed lining such as soil, gravel, or rubber in all haul truck beds. - Monitor and maintain equipment to meet noise limits. - Use lined or covered storage bins, conveyors, and chutes with sound-deadening material. - Use radios for all long-range communication onsite; no yelling should be permitted except in case of an emergency. - Limit use of public address systems. - Remove any material or debris spilled on pavement by hand sweeping and avoid scraping type equipment or activity will be used to clean pavement surfaces.
+- Schedule construction activities to occur during daytime hours, or if nighttime construction is unavoidable, schedule the loudest construction activities for daytime hours. - Install construction noise barriers between the construction site and noise-sensitive properties at tunnel portals, or other construction areas where nighttime construction or long periods of construction are anticipated. - Use backup warning devices that are the least intrusive broadband type on all equipment or use backup observers as permitted by law. - Use low-noise emission equipment. - Use bed lining such as soil, gravel, or rubber in all haul truck beds. - Monitor and maintain equipment to meet noise limits. - Use lined or covered storage bins, conveyors, and chutes with sound-deadening material. - Use radios for all long-range communication onsite; no yelling should be permitted except in case of an emergency. - Limit use of public address systems. - Remove any material or debris spilled on pavement by hand sweeping and avoid scraping type equipment or activity will be used to clean pavement surfaces. - Limit engine idling to not more than two minutes when vehicles or equipment are not directly engaged in work activity. - Locate stationary equipment away from noise-sensitive properties to the extent possible. - Where practical, minimize the use of generators or use generators in sound-rated enclosures. - Operate equipment to minimize banging, clattering, buzzing, and other annoying types of noises.